Unwanted Antenna Coupling

 Home ]

 People sometimes ask the safe minimum antenna spacing to avoid damage to radios.
-Here are some basic simple antennas and the power level that appears in the second antenna.
-The data below should help prevent damage at field day or in other multiple transmitter environments.
-This data is based on two matched antennas, where the load (the receiver) matches the antenna impedance and with zero feedline losses.
-The data below does not represent an optimum or maximum coupling.
-Levels can be higher, depending on antenna height and orientation.
-Levels can also be much less, but the levels below are probably a fairly reasonable maximum for typical antenna heights.
+The data below should help prevent damage at Field Day or in other multiple transmitter contest or emergency operating environments.
+The data below is based on two matched antennas, where the load (the receiver) matches the antenna impedance.
+The systems have no feed line losses.

 Some basic rough rules for reasonably wide antenna spacings:

 1.)
-Double the spacing distance and reduce power 2-4 times (at very wide spacings or far field with horizontal antennas, power will diminish quite rapidly).
+Doubling spacing distance reduces power 2-4 times (at very wide spacings or far field with horizontal antennas, power diminishes quite rapidly).

 3.)
 A dipole and a vertical have minimum coupling when the vertical is centered on and directly broadside to the dipole.
-Coupling increases off the end of a dipole to a vertical, do not install a dipole with the dipole ends towards a vertical to produce a null!
+Coupling to a vertical actually increases off the dipole ends.
+If we want best isolation, we should not install a dipole or horizontal antenna with horizontal antenna ends toward the vertical.

 4.)
 Two horizontal dipoles have minimal coupling when they are nearly end-to-end, but this varies with height and soil.

 5.)
-Improper feed systems, such as those with common mode currents, can radically change levels.
+Improper feed systems, such as those with common mode currents, can radically increase coupling levels between antennas.

 6.)
-Most receivers use 1/8th watt resistors in attenuator pads, and have other parts that can be damaged at 1 watt or so.
-Some receivers are worse than others and the safe level is your responsibility.
+Some receivers are more damage prone than than others.
 Most receivers I've tested will handle over 20 dBm (100 mW or 1/10th of a watt) for extended periods without damage.
-I would consider anything over .125 watts to have some worry, and over .5 watts to be potentially damaging, but this is just my opinion.
+Most newer receivers use 1/8th watt resistors in attenuator pads, and have other parts that can be damaged at 1 watt or so.
+I consider any receive antenna power over .125 watts to be potentially damaging to receivers, and over .5 watts to likely cause damage, but this is just my opinion.

 7.)
-Any damage problem is generally from same-band operation, not same frequency operation.
-The exact frequency does not matter much so long as the band is the same.
-This is because the radio's bandpass filters pass the signal better, and because the antennas are on the same band so the antennas couple much better.
+Damage problems are generally from same-band operation, not same frequency operation.
+Tuning off-frequency does not reduce chances of damage.
+The exact frequency difference between a transmitter and receiver does not matter much, but the band does.
+This is because the radio's wide bandpass filters pass the signal on to easily damaged components, which are ahead of the mixer and narrow selectivity.

 Coupled Power Levels